Culpeper, Virginia: Town council

+As of 2025, the mayor is Frank Reaves Jr.

 Political leanings

 Culpeper County, including the Town of Culpeper, has historically leaned Republican in state and federal elections.
 The last time a Democratic presidential candidate carried the county was in 1964.
 In the 2020 presidential election, approximately 62% of county voters supported Donald Trump, while about 36% supported Joe Biden.

 Culpeper is part of Virginia's 7th congressional district, represented by Democrat Eugene Vindman as of 2025.
 In the Virginia General Assembly, the town is represented by Republicans in both the House of Delegates and State Senate.

 Education

 Culpeper is served by the Culpeper County Public Schools district, which covers all public K–12 education in Culpeper County.
 Within the town limits are several public elementary and middle schools such as Floyd T. Binns Middle, Farmington, Sycamore Park, and Yowell Elementary, while county residents outside town attend schools including A.G.
 Richardson, Emerald Hill, and Pearl Sample elementary schools, along with Culpeper Middle School.

 High school students attend one of two public high schools: Culpeper County High School or Eastern View High School, depending on zoning.
 The Culpeper Technical Education Center (CTEC) opened in 2021 adjacent to Germanna Community College’s Daniel Technology Center provides vocational and technical programs to students from both high schools, offering hands‑on training and industry credentials in fields like automotive, carpentry, cybersecurity, culinary arts, healthcare, HVAC/R, EMT, and emergency services.

 In addition to public schooling, Culpeper County has several private and faith-based institutions such as Culpeper Christian School and Epiphany Catholic School serving pre‑K through high school students with religious-based curricula and smaller class sizes.